What do you do when it looks like a sale is going to close, your buyer says yes, you send the contract… and then nothing?

 They’ll welcome you following up – they’ll thank you, even.

-Once I got this, following up with folk became as natural to me as writing these daily articles.
+Once I got this, following up with folk became as natural to me as calling a friend.

 So the question isn’t “how do I follow up?”, but:

 “How do I engage with people in such a way, that they’ll welcome my followup?”